zerodaycode/canyon-book/src/crud_mapping/update.md

 # UPDATE operations

-Update operations consists in alter the values written in the database for a new ones.

-`Canyon` provides the developer a really easy way to perform operations over a concrete instance of some `T` type.
+Update operations involve altering the values in the database with new ones. `Canyon` offer developers an easy way to perform operations on a specific instance of a given `T` type that was properly set up.

-Let's refresh our `lec` instance for the `League` entity:
+Considering the following `League` instance:

 ```rust
 let mut lec: League = League::new(